atc-net/atc/docs/CodeDoc/Atc/System.md

 ```csharp
 void StartAndWaitAllThrottled(this IEnumerable<Task> tasksToRun, int maxTasksToRunInParallel, CancellationToken cancellationToken = null)
 ```
 <p><b>Summary:</b> Starts the given tasks and waits for them to complete.
-This will run, at most, the specified number of tasks in parallel. <para>NOTE: If one of the given tasks has already been started, an exception will be thrown.</para></p>
+This will run, at most, the specified number of tasks in parallel.
+NOTE: If one of the given tasks has already been started, an exception will be thrown.</p>

 <b>Parameters</b>